17-year-old charged with murder of three little girls appears in court

-Southport stabbing: 17-year-old boy appears in court charged with murder of three girls
+Southport stabbing latest: 17-year-old boy appears in court charged with murder of three girls

 and live on Freeview channel 276